rhlee123/Project_4/index.md

 ## GAM:

-Below is the implementation of a KFold function for cross-validating our general additive model (GAM).
+Below is the implementation of a KFold function for cross-validating our general additive model (GAM) and finding the model's cross-validated root mean squared error.
 My GAM was fit with 20 splines in this instance:
 ```python
 def DoKFold(X,y,k):
   Error = []